 If you desire to own a large format artwork style that appears to radiate from within as though it was backlit, look no further than Acrylic glass museum floats.
-Anyone who's ever stepped foot into one of those luxurious high-end franchise photography gallery in places like Vegas, NYC, or even a Thomas Mangelson Gallery (Denver's airport or the Jackson Hole Gallery) you know exactly what print media style I'm referring to.
-Huge pieces, wonderfully illuminated encapsulated under crystal clear glass, revealing richly saturated colors & hyper-realistic details.
+Visitors to any of the luxurious high-end franchise photography gallery in places like Vegas, NYC, or even a Thomas Mangelson Gallery (Denver's airport or the Jackson Hole Gallery) you know exactly what print media style I'm referring to.
+Huge pieces, wonderfully illuminated and encapsulated under crystal clear glass, revealing richly saturated colors & hyper-realistic details.
 Beautiful photographic artworks encapsulated behind Acrylic glass are simply mind-blowing!

 THE WORLD'S BEST or MOST FAMOUS PHOTOGRAPHER?

-SO WHAT EXACTLY IS THE HIGH-END GALLERY STYLE WE HEAR OF?
+SO WHAT EXACTLY IS THE HIGH-END GALLERY PRINT STYLE?

-It's technically a presentation style, specifically the acrylic glass prints that are so well known for having an extraordinary - almost 3D depth, along with a luminous "back-lit" glow.
+Technically, its a presentation style known as acrylic glass prints.
+They are well known for having an extraordinary - almost 3D depth, along with a luminous "back-lit" glow.
 The print media "style" has gained some recognition due to their high visibility in the aforementioned franchised art galleries.
-It's possible you've been invited into the private "darkroom" viewing experience by a sales associate if you had a chance to visit any of them (if not, I highly suggest you do!)
-The lighting and media rooms are used to expertly show off the acrylic face-mounted artworks' ability to trap ambient light and make it appear as though it's being backlit.
+I've personally been invited into a private "darkroom" viewing experience by a sales associate while in Vegas.
+The lighting in these rooms are expertly used to show off the acrylic face-mounted artworks' ability to trap ambient light and make it appear as though it's being backlit.
 It's an amazing experience without a doubt.

 Acrylic prints feature the artwork (print) encapsulated between acrylic glass and a DiBond substrate

 The very best acrylic print specialist (print masters) use photo papers including the likes of FujiFlex, LexJet Metallic-Pearl, and Lumachrome.
 These papers were specially developed for acrylic glass face-mounting, which further enhance the qualities of this unmatched print media.
-In all fairness, what you DO need to know is this presentation, or "print media style" is definitely not exclusive to any single world famous artists.
+In all fairness, this presentation, or "print media style" are definitely not exclusive to any single world famous artists.
 I've read several articles attributing the acrylic print media style to Peter Lik.
 The facts are that's just not true.
 What may be more accurate is saying the general public has been exposed to the acrylic prints by way of his high profile art galleries.
 That I learned directly from the master printers I use for my acrylic pieces.
-Acrylic glass face-mounted prints have been around a while and high-end galleries and artist alike had no part in inventing the acrylic print media style.
-My point being, there's many photographic artists you can procure artworks from without the gallery markup that specialize in high-end large-format acrylic prints, and provide unique artworks as equally jaw-dropping artist direct without the additional gallery fee.
+Acrylic glass face-mounted prints have been around a while, and have only improved upon their legendary status as the pinnacle of fine art print media.
+There's many photographic artists you can procure artworks from without the gallery markup that specialize in high-end large-format acrylic prints, great value, and provide jaw-dropping nature scenes.

 In closing, I feel the most important decision anyone can make if you're investing in gorgeous fine art nature photography prints is to procure the artworks you love and connect with the most.
 Don't get hung up with collectability, or the scarcity of some 1970's 1 of 9 print!
-If its something you WANT to view every day, you'll be so much happier for it, and as a benefit you'll also enjoy all the reactions from friends and family.
-When you're ready to view some stunning fine art imagery - competitively priced - and backed by a quality guarantee, be sure to check out my Galleries.
+If its something you WANT to view every day, you'll be so much happier for it.
+As a benefit you'll also enjoy all the reactions from friends and family.
+When you're ready to view some stunning fine art imagery - competitively priced - and backed by a quality guarantee, I invite you to check out my Galleries.